02A

 Identify Important Cold Weather Genes

-• Identify important genes that make the Woolly Mammoth perfectly adapted to cold temperatures such as shaggy hair, curved tusks, fat deposits, dome-shaped cranium, hemoglobin and much more.
+• Identify important genes that make the woolly mammoth perfectly adapted to cold temperatures such as shaggy hair, curved tusks, fat deposits, dome-shaped cranium, hemoglobin and much more.

 05